-During the past two decades, image compression has developed from a mostly academic Rate-Distortion field [19], into a highly commercial business.
-Various lossless and lossy image coding techniques have been developed [17].
+During the past two decades, image compression has developed from a mostly academic Rate-Distortion field [18], into a highly commercial business.
+Various lossless and lossy image coding techniques have been developed [16].
 Since the compression ratio obtainable from lossy compression can significantly exceed that obtainable from lossless compression, the primary trade-off concerns the need for reproducibility versus the storage and transmission requirements.

 Lossy compression mainly consists of decorrelation and quantization stages that reduce the image size by permanently eliminating certain information.
-The decorrelation stage of the image compression algorithm is usually done by a transformation from one space to another to facilitate compaction of energy.
-One approach is the use of multiresolution transforms, which are free from blocking effect artifacts such as in case of the Discrete Cosine Transform (DCT), which is used in the JPEG (baseline) industry standard [17].
+The decorrelation stage of the image compression algorithm is usually done by a transformation from one space to another space to facilitate compaction of information.
+One approach is the use of multiresolution transforms, that are free from blocking effect artifacts such as in case of the Discrete Cosine Transform (DCT), which is used in the JPEG (baseline) industry standard [16].
+By the use of the WaVelet Transform (WVT), the corresponding coefficients of the different decomposition levels are correlated and show a characteristic trend.
+This residual correlation is indicative for a further compression potential.
+Some standard methods (e.g. JPEG2000) get profits from this potential, especially when considering sets of transform coefficients as feature specific compounds.